Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Discussion

-Other recent work has also studied estimation problems in the extensive-rank regime. \cite{Fleig2022} studied the distribution of pairwise correlations in the extensive regime. \cite{Troiani2022} studied optimal denoising under a known, factorized extensive-rank prior, and arrived at the same shrinkage function we find for the special case of Gaussian i.i.d. noise \eqref{eq-gaussian-shrinkage}, and \cite{Barbier2022} studied both denoising and dictionary learning with known, extensive-rank prior.
-Lastly, during the writing of this manuscript, the pre-print \cite{Pourkamali2023} presented partially overlapping work.
+Lastly, during the writing of this manuscript, the pre-print \cite{Pourkamali2023} presented work partially overlapping with ours.
 They derived the subordination relation for the resolvent of Hermitianizations as well as the optimal rotationally invariant data denoiser, and additionally establish a relationship between the rectangular spherical integral and the asymptotic mutual information between data and signal.
-However, unlike our work, this contemporaneous work: (1) does not calculate the optimal estimator of the signal covariance; (2) does not explore the phase diagram of extensive spike model and its associated conceptual insights about the decoupling of singular value phase transitions from singular vector detectability that occurs at extensive but not finite rank; (3) does not extensively numerically explore the inaccuracy and inferior data-denoising and signal-estimation performance of the finite-rank model compared to the extensive rank model, a key motivation for extensive rank theory; (4) at a technical level \cite{Pourkamali2023} follows the approach of \cite{Bun2016} using a decoupled replica approach yielding an annealed approximation, whereas we prove the annealed approximation is accurate using results from concentration of measure; (5) also at a technical level \cite{Pourkamali2023} employs the rectangular spherical integral resulting in rectangular $\xr$-transforms, whereas we introduce the block spherical integral yielding the block $\xr$-transform, thereby allowing us to obtain simpler formulas.
+However, unlike our work, this contemporaneous work: (1) does not calculate the optimal estimator of the signal covariance; (2) does not explore the phase diagram of extensive spike model and its associated conceptual insights about the decoupling of singular value phases from singular vector detectability that occurs at extensive but not finite rank; (3) does not extensively numerically explore the inaccuracy and inferior data-denoising and signal-estimation performance of the finite-rank model compared to the extensive-rank model, a key motivation for extensive rank theory; (4) at a technical level \cite{Pourkamali2023} follows the approach of \cite{Bun2016} using a decoupled replica approach yielding an annealed approximation, whereas we prove the annealed approximation is accurate using results from concentration of measure; (5) also at a technical level \cite{Pourkamali2023} employs the rectangular spherical integral resulting in rectangular $\xr$-transforms, whereas we introduce the block spherical integral yielding the block $\xr$-transform, thereby allowing us to obtain simpler formulas.

 We close by noting that our results for optimal estimators depend on the assumption of rotational (orthogonal) invariance.
 Extending this work to derive estimators for extensive-rank signals with structured priors is an important topic for future study.
 The rectangular subordination relation and the resulting formulas for singular vector distortion due to additive noise hold for arbitrary signal matrices.
 These may prove to be of fundamental importance from the perspective of signal estimation in the regime of high-dimensional statistics, as any attempt to estimate the structure of a signal in the presence of noise must overcome both the distortion of the signal's singular value spectrum \textit{and} the deformation of the signal's singular vectors.